Lautum Regularization for Semi-supervised Transfer Learning: Experiments

 \subsection{CIFAR-10 to CIFAR-100 (10 classes) results}

-For CIFAR-10 $\rightarrow$ CIFAR-100 (10 classes) we used the CNN from \cite{Laine_18_TemporalEnsembling} as we did for MNIST $\rightarrow$ notMNIST.
-Training was done using an Adam optimizer \cite{Kingma15Adam} and a mini-batch size of 100 inputs.
+In the CIFAR-10 $\rightarrow$ CIFAR-100 (10 classes) case training was done using an Adam optimizer \cite{Kingma15Adam} and a mini-batch size of 100 inputs.
 With this network and using standard supervised training on the entire CIFAR-10 dataset we obtained a test accuracy of $85.09\%$ on CIFAR-10.

 Our target set consists of 10 classes of the CIFAR-100 dataset.
 Accordingly, our training target set consists of 5,000 samples and our test target set consists of 1,000 samples.
-We examined the same 4 transfer learning techniques as in the MNIST $\rightarrow$ notMNIST case, where for each we examined three different splits of the CIFAR-100 (10 classes) training dataset to an unlabeled part and a labeled part: (1) unlabeled part of 4,900 samples and a labeled part of 100 samples; (2) unlabeled part of 4,800 samples and a labeled part of 200 samples; (3) unlabeled part of 4,500 samples and a labeled part of 500 samples.
+We examined the same five transfer learning techniques as in the MNIST $\rightarrow$ notMNIST case, where for each we examined three different splits of the CIFAR-100 (10 classes) training dataset to an unlabeled part and a labeled part: (1) unlabeled part of 4,900 samples and a labeled part of 100 samples; (2) unlabeled part of 4,800 samples and a labeled part of 200 samples; (3) unlabeled part of 4,500 samples and a labeled part of 500 samples.
 All three options use a small number of labeled samples in order to fairly represent realistic semi-supervised learning scenarios - in all three options 90\% or more of the data is unlabeled.
 We used a decay rate of $\alpha = 0.999$ for the exponentially decaying moving average estimation of the 3 covariance matrices $\Sigma_w, \Sigma_{wx}, \Sigma_{xw}$, and a different value of $\lambda$ (which controls the weight of the Lautum regularization) in each scenario which we found to provide a good balance between the cross-entropy loss and the Lautum regularization.
-Using these settings we obtained the results shown in Figure~\ref{fig:CIFAR10_to_CIFAR100}.
-Note that this figure shows the CIFAR-100 (10 classes) test accuracy in the post-transfer epochs only.
-Also note that in this case as well the appropriate values of $\lambda$ tend to be quite small as the values of the Lautum information tend to be large.

-Similar to the MNIST $\rightarrow$ notMNIST case, it is noticeable from the results that using Lautum regularization in the CIFAR-10 $\rightarrow$ CIFAR-100 (10 classes) case improves the post-transfer performance on the target test set and outperforms Temporal Ensembling in all the three examined target training set splits.
+Using the settings outlined above we obtained the results shown in Table~\ref{table:MkMMD_TE_Lautum_Comparison_CIFAR} for the CIFAR-10 $\rightarrow$ CIFAR-100 (10 classes) case.
+It is evident from the results that in the CIFAR-10 $\rightarrow$ CIFAR-100 (10 classes) case as well, using Lautum regularization improves the post-transfer performance on the target test set and outperforms Temporal Ensembling and Mk-MMD.
+Note, however, that in the case of 200 and 500 labeled samples, applying Lautum regularization only, without Temporal Ensembling, slightly outperforms the combination of the two methods.